Bogota Nightlife - 20 Best Bars and Nightclubs

 Going Around

 After 11PM, there are no buses available so you'll have to take taxis or Uber.
-The cost is reasonable, about 5$ for a 20 minutes ride in the evening.
+The cost is reasonable, about US$5 for a 20-minute ride in the evening.
 Avoid walking at night when going out of clubs, except in the Zona T/Zona Rosa.

 Safety